Other places of interest and excursion destinations in other countries:

 Melvin Theuma

 Melvin Theuma a former taxi driver and lottery operator.
-Was stopped with an amount
+Was stopped

-as a form of 'insurance'.
-Sensing that this was going to end badly, he made
+these conversations as a form of 'insurance'.
+Sensing that this was going to

-sure that if he went down, he wouldn't be alone.
-These recordings were later
+end badly, he made sure that if he went down, he wouldn't be alone.
+These

 Robert